 Think about how you get into a flow state normally.
 Do you find a quiet space?
 Turn your phone off or eliminate other distractions?
 Setting yourself up to get into that mindset can help you get started.
 Try to focus on one project at a time, instead of multi-tasking.
 If you find your mind wandering, try to bring it back to the task at hand.
 Getting into a flow state can help you stay in the moment, block out distractions, and get more done.

 Mix Up Your Routine

-You do not need to go on vacation to experience this.
-Try switching up your routine to introduce new environments into your life and keep you engaged with your surroundings.
+We often become so used to the world around us that we stop paying attention when we’re in familiar environments.
+Try switching up your routine to introduce new experiences into your life and keep you engaged with your surroundings.
 You can take a different route to work, go to a new park, or try a different coffee shop for your morning drink.
 Even making simple changes to switch up your everyday routine gives you the opportunity to engage with your environment and practice being present in your surroundings.

 Slow Down Your Meals

-To practice mindfulness every day, challenge yourself to be more mindful while you eat.
-Do not do anything else when you sit down for a meal.
-Just sit with your food and eat slowly, fully tasting your food and noticing how it fills you up.
-This practice not only teaches you to be fully present but allows you to connect with your senses and body in ways that most people miss out on while multitasking during meal times.
+To practice mindful eating, try not to do anything else when you sit down for a meal.
+Just sit with your food and eat slowly.
+As you do so, notice the textures, appearance, and smells of the food.
+Take note of the different flavors and how the food feels in your mouth.
+This practice not only teaches you to be fully present but allows you to connect with your senses in ways that many people miss out on during mealtime.
 Try to keep this mantra in mind: "When you eat, eat."
-Be fully present and focus on the action, rather than trying to multitask.

 One way to practice mindfulness, while also increasing productivity, is doing chores, work, or other daily tasks in a deliberate, purposeful way.
 You can practice mindfulness while you clean the house, mow the lawn, drive to work, or exercise.
 Doing this can help make chores more pleasant, even those you may have found particularly undesirable.
 Research shows that mindfulness can help individuals feel more comfortable completing tasks that they previously avoided.